Derive (DRV) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Derive Historical Price

-According to the latest data gathered on Derive live price page, the current price of Derive is 0.02496378USD.
-The circulating supply of Derive(DRV) is 791.71M DRV , giving it a market capitalization of $19.76M.
+According to the latest data gathered on Derive live price page, the current price of Derive is 0.03166365USD.
+The circulating supply of Derive(DRV) is 792.59M DRV , giving it a market capitalization of $25.10M.

 The Derive Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of DRV based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.